pvinis/stevenhicks.me/blog/2018/01/chekhovs-gun-and-better-unit-tests.md

 When we're writing code, we are communicating with our teammates as much as we are communicating with the compiler.
 We are authors, and they are our readers.
 If we write our code in a way that optimizes for our writing experience, our readers will struggle.
 It won't take long for them to throw their hands up and say "let's do a rewrite, because I don't understand this."

 If we write our code in a way that optimizes for the reading experience, our readers will thank us.
 With less cognitive load from trying to decipher our code, they'll be able to focus on implementing their changes.
-Tests that minimize irrelevant setup are one simple way we can optimize our code for the reader.
+Tests that minimize irrelevant setup are one simple way we can help the reader.
+Optimizing your code for the reader will help you build a more maintainable codebase.